 Displaying on the Store in More Than One Language (Optional)

-For example, if you created the iTunes Connect record for your app with the default language English, stores in all territories display information for the app in English.
+For example, if you created the iTunes Connect record for your app with the primary language English, stores in all territories display information for the app in English.
 If you now upload metadata, keywords, and screenshots in French, users whose language is set to French or who are located in a territory that includes French (and not English) as a supported language see the French metadata instead of the English metadata.
 Your app is also searchable in all French-language stores by the localized keywords.
-In other store territories, the default language, in this case English, appears.
+In other store territories, the primary language, in this case English, appears.

 Note that the language set for users’ devices controls which metadata is used when an app is presented in the store.
-If there’s no localized metadata available that matches the current language, the store shows the metadata for the default language.
+If there’s no localized metadata available that matches the current language, the store shows the metadata for the primary language.
 Note, too, that the URL for the app is the same, regardless of the iOS or OS X language setting.

 Adding New Languages

-Viewing Metadata for Supported Languages
+Viewing and Editing Metadata for Supported Languages

-Changing the Default Language
+Changing the Primary Language